Class of 2019

 “I’ve always been passionate about empowering and enacting positive change in communities.
 In order for governments to effectively and positively shape their communities, I believe we must first resolve the challenges in our current political structure, so that we may fully address needs for education, economic, and social reform.
 The HYSP will provide me with the tools to be a positive force for change.”

-Catherine spent her Social Justice summer volunteering with TechnoServe in Johannesburg, South Africa.
+Catherine spent her Social Justice summer interning with TechnoServe in Johannesburg, South Africa, as a part of the Enterprise Development Division.

 - Areas of Study: Computer Science; Hesburgh Program in Public Service